-Owing to their mountainous terrain, Ladakh and Zanskar provide some of the best trekking opportunities in the Indian Himalayas.
+Owing to their mountainous terrain, trekking in Ladakh and Zanskar promises to be an unforgettable experience.
 Check out our handy guide to some of the most rewarding routes the region has to offer, and start planning your trip to the Indian Himalayas today.

 Chadar Winter Trek

-Avid hikers and climbers need not miss out if they are visiting the region in winter.
+Avid hikers and climbers need not miss out if they are trekking in Ladakh and Zanskar during winter.
 The arduous Chadar Winter Trek follows the frozen Zanskar River from appropriately named Chilling to Zangla, and is a fantastic, and indeed the only, way to see the beautiful Zanskar Valley when it is covered with a blanket of snow and ice.

 From the very start of the trek you are out on the ice, waddling like a penguin at first and then slowly gaining confidence and learning how to get your boots to grip.
 Note that in 2018 there were rumours that tourists would be forbidden from doing the Chadar Winter Trek after the 2019 season.
 Ladakh- and Zanskar-based trekking agencies should be able to give you the latest.